hitomipupil/shift-management-app/docs/README.md

 - UI components access Firebase through service functions
 - Firestore document IDs are used as application IDs
 - Firestore Security Rules provide authentication and role-based access control
+- Responsive layout using Material UI breakpoints for desktop and mobile screens

 The service function layer acts as the boundary between React components and Firebase.
 This keeps UI components focused on rendering and user interactions, while Firestore reads and writes are centralized in one place.